through Email Status

 The team tried using Google Groups but that did not fare very well either.
 A common problem was that threads with similar subject lines (such as order confirmation) would merge together.
 And there were a lot of threads with similar subject lines.
 Things would get messy often.

 And they weren’t really excited about having to move outside Gmail to handle Google Groups.
 There were a lot of new things to learn.
 The terminology, the interface – it was all new for the team.

 They started looking for an email management solution that solves those problems and yet does not require much training.

 The team wanted to move to a solution that does not take them away from Gmail.
-Dakotah started looking for collaborative inbox solutions for G Suite, and found Hiver.
+Dakotah started looking for collaborative inbox solutions for Google Workspace (previously G-Suite) and found Hiver.

 The support team now manages shared inboxes right from Gmail.
 The problem we talked about earlier – getting locked out of the support inbox because too many people were logged into it – is solved for good.